Requests for Public Records

 The San Francisco Department of Public Health has issued these procedures to improve its ability to provide public records under the San Francisco Sunshine Ordinance, SF Administrative Code -- Chapter 67, and the California Public Records Act, Government Code Section 6250 et. seq.
 These procedures ensure that all persons seeking public records will receive prompt, accurate and courteous service without disrupting Departmental staff's other operational duties.

-- by e-mail to the public information officer directly or to: PublicRecords.firstname.lastname@example.org;
+- E-mail to the public information officer directly or to: PublicRecords.firstname.lastname@example.org

 - For Environmental Health - related public records such as storage tank and toxic waste records, click here.

 You may also fax your request to 415.252.3910